hisptz/chatbot-server/README.md

 - `POSTGRES_USER`: The database user (Only applies to docker compose setup)
 - `PORT`: The port where the server should run on.
 - `API_MOUNT_POINT`: The endpoint on which the server API will be accessible
+- `API_KEY_ADMIN`: An API key that every request must set in the header as `x-api-key`
+- `CORS_WHITELIST`: A list of whitelisted urls separated by comma e.g `http://dev.hisptz.com,http://dhis2.org`

 ### Using node